 Picture it: you have dry or sensitive skin, and you need to remove a full face of makeup.
 Going in with harsh products or excessive scrubbing would irritate your skin, but you don’t want to go to bed with traces of makeup in your pores.
 The solution?
 A cleansing balm.
 “I’ll use a cleansing balm or cleansing oil [on Lizzo every night], [starting with] dry hands [and a] dry face before I even turn on the faucet,” says Alexx Mayo, Lizzo’s makeup artist.
 “Break down all of the makeup first and then rinse that off.
 And then actually cleanse your face.
 The way I like to remind people of this is that you have to sweep before you mop.”

-“Instead of tugging at your face and your delicate eye area, you simply take a quarter sized amount of the balm and massage the cleanser all over face,” says Alexa Hernandez, makeup artist with Forward Artists.
+“Instead of tugging at your face and your delicate eye area, you simply take a quarter-sized amount of the balm and massage the cleanser all over the face,” says Alexa Hernandez, a makeup artist with Forward Artists.
 Then, she says, just rinse away with warm water; you can also follow up with another cleanser if you are after a more squeaky-clean effect.

 Hernandez uses balms to remove intense editorial makeup on shoots, but she also recommends them for anyone who needs extra moisture.
 “If you have dry skin, a cleansing balm is great because it leaves a light film of oil on the skin to hydrate,” she says.

 Similar to cleansing balms, cleansing oils provide a boost of hydration.
 Because they won’t strip the skin of its natural oils, King recommends them for those with dry or sensitive skin.
 But despite their gentleness, cleansing oils get to work quickly by breaking down makeup particles.